DEFRA/ffc-development-guide/docs/create-a-new-service/jenkins.md

 Assuming the repository has been [configured correctly](github.md), including setup of [SonarCloud](https://sonarcloud.io/) and [Snyk](https://app.snyk.io/), the following steps should be followed to setup a Jenkins CI pipeline.

+> For services using ADP, Jenkins is not used and the CI/CD pipelines are created automatically in Azure DevOps.

 ## Create bounded context folder

 Each service should group it's CI pipelines in a Jenkins folder matching the name of the bounded context.
 This is to ensure that the Jenkins UI remains manageable as the number of services grows.